 Before jumping into the electronics part you need to get familiar with the circuit so it holds no surprises.

 This isn't too hard.
-Grab the schematics off github and take a look.
+Grab the schematics off github or the files section and take a look.

 I'll wait while you download and view the diagram....